innovater21/Komizo/README.md

 - Komizo ( Greek for Receive, Receiving)

-An app for users to reward friends for their actions
+An app for users to reward each other for their actions